๐

 - records in the spatial files are

-to tuples in the non spatial databaseusing a set of common keys
+linkedto tuples in the non spatial databaseusing a set of common keys - pros: modular

 - cons: need to maintain integrity, security, and reliability more difficult